From Moments to Models: Graphon-Mixture Learning for Mixup and Contrastive Learning: Experiments

-We generate a dataset composed of graphs sampled from a mixture of $K=7$ distinct, predefined graphon models, $\{W_k\}_{k=0}^6$.
+To empirically validate the theoretical framework presented in Section~\ref{subsec:3.1}, we conduct a synthetic experiment designed to test the efficacy of moment vectors in distinguishing and clustering graphs sampled from a mixture of different graphon distributions.
+The core hypothesis is that graphs generated from distinct graphons will exhibit measurably different motif densities, forming separable clusters in the moment vector space.
+We generate a dataset composed of graphs sampled from a mixture of $K=7$ distinct, predefined graphon models, $\{W_k\}_{k=0}^6$ (Appendix~\ref{app:gt_graphon}).
 These models, include a range of functional forms to ensure structural diversity, generating graphs of varying density through models that are, for example, linear or exponential in nature.
 For each graphon model $W_k$, we sample a collection of graphs, creating a dataset where the ground-truth generating model for each graph is known.

-To analyze the impact of graph size on the concentration of empirical moments around their theoretical means (cf. Theorem~\ref{thm:moment}), we structure our experiment into two distinct scenarios: (i) \emph{Varying} size, where $n$ is drawn uniformly from $[75,300]$ (as in SIGL~\citep{sigl} and MomentNet~\citep{moment}); and (ii) \emph{Fixed} size, with $n=200$.
+To analyze the impact of graph size on the concentration of empirical moments around their theoretical means (Theorem~\ref{thm:moment}), we structure our experiment into two distinct scenarios: (i) \emph{Varying} size, where $n$ is drawn uniformly from $[75,300]$; and (ii) \emph{Fixed} size, with $n=200$.
 For each scenario, we generate a balanced dataset with an equal number of graphs from each of the seven graphon classes.
 For each sampled graph, we compute its empirical moment vector using the densities of all connected motifs with up to 4 nodes, resulting in feature vectors of size 9.
 We then apply the clustering algorithm introduced in Section~\ref{subsec:3.1} to cluster these vectors and measure the accuracy by comparing the assignments to the ground-truth labels.
 This directly tests the ability of moment vectors to partition a mixture of graphs generated from different underlying models.
+We visualize a low-dimensional representation of the moment vectors by projecting them into two dimensions using t-SNE in Figure~\ref{fig:tsne_single}.